Categorical & Ordinal Targets

 Nori emits a full predictive distribution per row, and discretization asks:

-*which single lattice point best summarizes it?* The right answer depends on
+*which single lattice point best summarizes it?* The right answer depends on the

-the mean on quadratic penalties.
+on quadratic penalties.
 Pick accordingly:

 | `discretize` | What it is | Use it for |